+Lifetime Disqualification: A category of offenses, compiled as 110 CMR 18.15 Lifetime Disqualifying Crimes, for which a felony conviction by a Foster/Pre-adoptive parent or household member age 15 and older renders the home permanently disqualified as a Foster/Pre-adoptive home for the Department or Vendor Program.

+Mental Health Professional: For the purpose of meeting the requirement of 110 CMR 18.11(4), the Department may utilize a member of its staff who is qualified to render an opinion as to whether the disqualifying person poses a risk of harm to Department consumers that will be placed in the Foster/Pre-adoptive home.

-Lifetime Presumptive Disqualification: A category of offenses, compiled as 110 CMR 18.16: Table A, for which conviction of any such offense results in a presumption of disqualification for employment or other service which entails potential unsupervised contact with persons receiving services in Department or any Department funded or operated program, due to the presumed unacceptable risk posed by the nature of the crime to person receiving services.
-A lifetime presumptive disqualification shall become a discretionary disqualification, if
+Presumptive Disqualification: A category of offenses, compiled as 110 CMR 18.15: Table A, for which the felony conviction or pending charges, or if the Foster/Pre-Adoptive parent or a household member is listed on the SORI, results in a presumption of disqualification unless the Department or Vendor Program has complied with the provisions of section 110 CMR 18.10 and the applicable parts of the Department’s Background Record Check Policy.

-the candidate’s criminal justice official concludes in writing that the candidate, within the position sought, does not pose an unacceptable risk of harm to the person served by the program, or

-if the criminal justice official has been determined by the hiring authority to be unavailable or has indicated to the hiring authority that she has insufficient information to render an assessment, then the hiring authority shall, at the candidate’s request, seek an assessment of the candidate’s risk of harm from a qualified mental health professional and the qualified mental health professional concludes in writing that the candidate, within the position sought, does not pose an unacceptable risk of harm to the persons served by the program.

-For foster/pre-adoptive parents one of the provisions of 110 CMR 18.10(1) apply.

-No Record: The conclusion from a CORI search that convictions or pending charges relating to the candidate have not been found.
-A finding of “no record” does not necessarily mean, however, that criminal information is not present in the CORI database.
+No Record: The conclusion by the BRCU that a BRC produced no information or documents relevant to the individual’s ability to be a candidate for employment or a Foster/Pre-adoptive parent, household member or frequent visitor.

 Pending: A criminal offense shall be considered pending if the CORI report indicates that the offense remains open and without final resolution, including that the case has been continued without a finding.

-Position: Employment, service by a regular volunteer, trainee, or intern.

-Potential Unsupervised Contact: Potential for contact with a person who is receiving or applying for services in Department or Department vendor agency program when no other CORI cleared employee is present.
-A person having only the potential for incidental unsupervised contact with clients in commonly used areas such as elevators, hallways and waiting rooms shall not be considered to have the potential for unsupervised contact for purposes of 110 CMR 18.00.
-These excluded areas do not include bathrooms and other isolated areas (not commonly utilized or separated by sight and sound from other staff) that are accessible to clients.
+Potential Unsupervised Contact: Situations where an individual could have contact with a Department consumer when no other BRC-cleared employee is present.
+It does not include incidental unsupervised contact with consumers in commonly used areas such as elevators, hallways and waiting rooms but would include incidental contact in bathrooms and other isolated areas (not commonly utilized or separated by sight and sound from other staff) that are accessible to clients.

 Qualified Mental Health Professional: A psychiatrist, licensed to practice medicine under M.G.L. c.
 112, § 2, a psychologist, licensed under M.G.L. c.
-112, §§ 118 through 121, or a licensed independent clinical social worker licensed under M.G.L. c.
-112, §§ 130 through 132; provided that the psychiatrist, psychologist, or licensed independent clinical social worker (LICSW) has at least 1,000 hours of experience over a minimum or two years involving assessment, treatment, and consultation concerning individuals with behavior that presents a risk of harm to others in the community, in the workplace, in treatment settings, or in correctional facilities; provided further that the psychiatrist, psychologist, or licensed independent clinical social worker has not provided treatment to the candidate.
+112, §§ 118 through 121, or a licensed independent clinical social worker (LICSW) licensed under M.G.L. c.
+112, §§ 130 through 132; provided that the psychiatrist, psychologist, LICSW has at least 1,000 hours of experience over a minimum of two years involving the assessment, treatment, and consultation concerning individuals with behavior that presents a risk of harm to others ; provided further that the psychiatrist, psychologist, or licensed independent clinical social worker has not provided treatment to the candidate.

-Trainee: Any person enrolled in an academic program or participating in a pre or post-doctoral training program that is affiliated with an accredited educational institution or hospital, who receives a placement within Department or a vendor agency program.
+Trainee: Any person enrolled in an academic program or participating in a pre or post-doctoral training program that is affiliated with an accredited educational institution or hospital, who receives a placement within Department or a Vendor Program.

-Vendor Agency Program: The provision of client services by any individual, corporation, partnership, organization, trust, association or other entity through funding by the Department.
+Vendor Program: A program, administered by an individual, corporation, partnership, organization, trust, association, or other entity, that provides services to Department consumers under a contract issued by the Department or EOHHS on behalf of the Department in accordance with 808 CMR 1.00 or other applicable regulations.